f0000000x/Cloud-Computing/Python_Editor/Readme.md

 sudo git clone https://github.com/amir-jafari/Machine-Learning.git
 ```

-3. Change the repo permissions to full access by
+3. Change the repo folder permission to full access by

 ```
 sudo chmod -R 777 <name of the directory>